Fabio752/Decision_Trees/README.md

                     - aggressive: boolean (optional, default = false).
 Pruning aggressively means prune even when the accuracy after pruning stays the same.

         -  `visualise.py`:
-            -  <em>TreeVisualiser</em>: class that initialises and plot the tree.
-Takes several parameters:
+            -  <em>TreeVisualiser</em>: class that, upon initialisation, plots a image-based visualisation of a tree.
                 - **\_\_init__**:
-                    - decisionTreeClassifier: the object to print.
+                    - decisionTreeClassifier: the decision tree to print.
                     - maxPlotDepth: int value to indicate the depth level on which to stop the printing (optional, default = None).
                     - compact: boolean (optional, default = false) that enables compact mode.
                     - filename: the name of the output file (optional, default = visualiser_output).